konami-code-86/konami-code-86.github.io/README.md

-# konami-code86.github.io
+# konami-code-86.github.io
-A repository for FreeCodeCamp.org Projects
+A repository for Codecademy Projects